 content distribution network: 390 searches

-Now that is more like it!Use SEMrush to bypass the Google keyword planner problem with close variant keywords!Click To Tweet
+Now that is more like it!Use SEMrush to bypass the Google keyword planner problem with close variant keywords!Click to Post

 This is great for generating new blog post ideas as well as strategically writing to grab their traffic!
 You can even take this a step further and dig into the backlinks of that post or page and then try to reverse engineer the backlinks.